Ah, cricket how we love you. Excuse me whilst I froth over with enthusiasm and exuberance. And even bossiness.

 2. Crickets builds friendship and community

 My three cricketers say the best thing about cricket is that they get to be with their mates.
-The camaraderie amongst the children is obvious even from when they start MILO In2CRICKET aged 5.
+The camaraderie amongst the children is obvious even from when they start their early basic cricket aged 5.

 I can see that the kids love the challenge of the game, they love to see their skills improving.
 But they say it’s all about being with friends.